Examples of using "Regenen" in a sentence and their english translations:

 Will it rain tomorrow?

-- It is starting to rain.
+It has started to rain.

 - It will rain tomorrow.